![]() |

-Repainting Tutorial Index Getting Started Creating a Layered PSD |
+Creating a Layered PSD

 These pages will describe how to paint FS2002/FS2004 aircraft, complete with reflections and night lighting.
-We will be using Paint Shop Pro 7.0 (PSP) from Jasc Software (now Corel), although the general approach will also be applicable to other painting programs like Photoshop, etc. Earlier versions of PSP (>4.0) will do all but the light splash effects.
+We will be using Paint Shop Pro 7.0 (PSP) from Jasc Software (now Corel), although the general approach will also be applicable to other painting programs like Photoshop, etc. Earlier versions of PSP (but greater than 4.0) will do all but the light splash effects.
 Later versions will do the same thing, but differently (use your manual to find out how to do it in your version).
 PSP 7.0 is generally available for free download for a trial period, payment is required for further use.
 We will also be using Martin Wright's DXTBmp to convert our textures into the final FS BMP format (freeware).
 Please Note: there are many ways to repaint these planes - I'm describing the one I use, which may not be the "best" but works well for me.
-Feb.
-2006 update - I am now describing a method which might be easier to follow, and works more reliably.
+August 2012 update - I am now describing a method which might be easier to follow, and works more reliably.

-For an example, I will use the forward left fuselage texture of the plane that is depicted at the top of this page (at the time of this page's writing) - the GMAX United DC-6B.
 The texture is called dc6bleftfwd_t.bmp.
 For GMAX planes the _t ending of the filename tells us that this is a daytime texture that includes reflections (textures ending with _L are the night textures).
 FSDS2 aircraft do not require the _t ending for daytime reflective textures, and so may not have it.
 Follow these instructions as written, but leave the _t off.
 They will have _L night lighting textures though.
 We'll start with an American Airlines texture and repaint it into a United texture.
 The finished repainted daytime texture looks like:

 This texture includes the left forward fuselage, the left wing (top, bottom, and leading edge), and the landing light texture.
-This will give us all the different parts we need to demonstrate how to repaint an aircraft.. |
+This will give us all the different parts we need to demonstrate how to repaint an aircraft..

 Step 1: Creating a new copy of the aircraft to repaint:

 First we need to make a copy of the existing plane, to avoid overwriting our original.
 We'll use Windows Explorer for this (and all later file manipulations).
 You can start it from the Start menu: in Windows XP it's at Start/All Programs/Accessories/Windows Explorer.
 Typically My Computer works much the same way and you can use that if you are more comfortable with it.
 In the pictures below I have Explorer set to View/Details.
+I also click the folder image at the top of the screen to get the folder view on the left, and the files view on the right.

-I already have an American Airlines DC-6B I downloaded and I want to repaint it into United colors.
-This will be our example.
-It's in a folder called dc6baal2.
-Find the plane's folder in the FS AIRCRAFT folder, and click on it to highlight it.
-Then press the Copy button at the top, and then the Paste button.
-This will create a copy (in this case called Copy of dc6baal2).
-It will be located at the very bottom of the list of folders (i.e. look way below the dc6baal2 folder in the list).
+Find the plane's folder in the FS AIRCRAFT folder, and double click on it to open it (in our case it is the DC-6B CB-16 folder).
+Then click once on the texture.american folder to highlight it.
+Then press the Copy button at the top, and then the Paste button (or choose Edit/Copy and Edit/Paste).
+This will create a copy (in this case called Copy of texture.american).
+It will be located at the very bottom of the list of folders (i.e. look way below the DC-6B CB-16 folder in the list).
 Click once on the copied folder to highlight it.
-Wait a moment, then click it again to open the filename for renaming.
+Wait a moment, then click it again to open the filename for renaming (or right click and choose Rename).
 Type in a new name.
-Since we will be repainting it into United Air Lines colors, we will rename it dc6bual.
+Since we will be repainting it into United Air Lines colors (and there is already a United texture in the folder), we will rename it texture.myunited.
 You can see that I have already done this, and the folder is already present in the list.
-If you already have my dc6bual, name it something like "dc6bual tutorial" (without the quotes). |

-title=DC-6B American Airlines 1960 change to title=DC-6B United Air Lines 1958
+title=DC-6B American Airlines 1960 change to title=DC-6B United Air Lines Repaint

 sim=dc6b